pdp10/simqueue/readme.txt

       where U is the uniform stochastic variable (for a proof, see "A first course in probability" by Ross).
       U is exactly F(X) iff X is x, so where
 	    U = F(X = x).
-      Therefore, we obtain a casual history for the uniform stochastic variable.
+      Therefore, we obtain a stochastic history for the uniform stochastic variable.
-      As we are interested in the casual history for the stochastic variable X, we must calculate the reverse function:
+      As we are interested in the stochastic history for the stochastic variable X, we must calculate the reverse function:
 	    X = F[-1](U)    (where F[-1] is the reverse function of F).